USEPA/AMET/docs/AMET_Users_Guide_v14b.md

 This directory contains two project directories and one input files directory, in addition to the dbSetup directory described earlier.
 The projects are

-* metExample: a MET example for the WRF and MPAS models
+* metExample_wrf/metExample_mpas: MET examples for the WRF and MPAS models
 * aqExample: an AQ example for the CMAQ model

 In the following subsections, we describe how to run each project.

 <a id="MET_Project"></a>
-6.1 The metExample Project
+6.1 The metExample Projects
 ----------------------

-Go to the metExample project directory:
+Go to the metExample_wrf project directory.
+Note these are the same steps for metExampe_mpas.

 ```
-cd $AMETBASE/scripts_db/metExample
+cd $AMETBASE/scripts_db/metExample_wrf
 ```

 The C-shell file matching_surface.csh is a wrapper script for calling the R